Higher Complex Structures and Flat Connections: Higher complex structures

-The coefficient $\mu_1$ is an explicit function of the other variables.
-So the $2n-2$ variables $(t_k, \mu_k)_{2\leq k \leq n}$ form a coordinate system.
-The fact that the normal bundle is only the total space near the zero-section is expressed by ``modulo $t^2$'', meaning that all quadratic or higher terms in the $t_k$ have to be dropped.
+where $(t_k, \mu_k)_{2\leq k \leq n}$ are complex-valued functions, which can serve as coordinates.
+Globally, the $t_k$ are tensors of type $(k,0)$.
+The coefficient $\mu_1$ is an explicit function of the other variables using that the barycenter is the origin.
+The fact that the normal bundle is the total space to order 1 is expressed by ``mod $t^2$'', meaning that all quadratic or higher terms in the $t_k$ have to be dropped.